Sgt. Pepper's Lonely Hearts Club Band (film): Plot

-Mustard drives to FVB's headquarters, where the Future Villain Band plans to take over the world.
-This Orwellian hard-rock group (Aerosmith) contrasts the wholesomeness and optimism of Sgt.
-Pepper's band.
-FVB is described as "the evil force that would poison young minds, pollute the environment, and subvert the democratic process"; they perform in militaristic uniforms on a high platform stage made to look like stacks of money, accompanied by uniformed youth twirling flags.
-To turn Strawberry into a "mindless groupie", FVB chains her up onstage while the band plays, ("Come Together") and lead singer (Steven Tyler) fondles her.
-Dougie and Lucy are also tied up and forced to watch.
+Mustard drives to FVB's headquarters, where the Future Villain Band (Aerosmith) plans to take over the world.
+To turn Strawberry into a "mindless groupie", FVB chains her up onstage while the band plays ("Come Together") and the lead singer (Steven Tyler) fondles her.
 Billy and the Hendersons arrive and engage FVB in hand-to-hand combat.
-The singer is thrown off the stage to his death, but unfortunately, so is Strawberry.
+The singer is thrown off the stage to his death, but so is Strawberry.

 The town of Heartland, now cleaned up and the instruments returned, holds an elaborate funeral for Strawberry ("Golden Slumbers"/"Carry That Weight").
 The depressed Billy attempts to get Strawberry off his mind ("The Long and Winding Road"); when he cannot, the Hendersons worry for him ("A Day in the Life").
-Unable to take it anymore after a couple weeks, Billy attempts suicide by jumping from a rooftop.
+Billy finally attempts suicide by jumping from a rooftop.
 Before he can hit the ground, in a form of Deus ex machina, the Sgt.
 Pepper weather vane atop City Hall comes to life (Billy Preston).
-Wielding magical lightning bolts, the Sgt.
-Pepper Weather vane catches Billy and reverses his suicide attempt.
-The Sgt.
-Pepper weather vane dances through the town square ("Get Back"), transforming Mustard and the Brute into a bishop and a monk.
-Mustard's van is transformed into a Volkswagen Beetle.
-Dougie and Lucy are transformed into a priest and a nun.
-Strawberry is restored to life, and happily embraces Billy.
-The Sgt.
-Pepper weather vane also transforms the Hendersons' mourning suits into shiny new uniforms.
+Wielding magical lightning bolts, the weather vane catches Billy and reverses his suicide attempt, then dances through the town square ("Get Back"), transforming Mustard and the Brute into a bishop and a monk, Mustard's van into a Volkswagen Beetle, and Dougie and Lucy into a priest and nun.
+The weather vane restores Strawberry to life and transforms the Hendersons' mourning suits into shiny new uniforms.